RedstoneTesseracted/Lockdown/README.md

 # Known Bugs

-* Devices broken due to invalid placement lose their assigned channel
 * Certain devices could feasibly be placed in the same position twice if done so on the same tick